How Can We Help?

 Cascading within a linked list

-Use the same approach however you need to prefix the columns with the internal name of the linked list such as
+Use the same approach however you need to prefix the columns with the display name of the linked list or its internal GUID such as

 Cascading the main form & a linked list